xdbchain/xbdchain-quickstart/README.md

 ### Accessing databases

 The point of this project is to make running stellar's software within your own infrastructure easier, so that your software can more easily integrate with the XDB CHAIN network.
-In many cases, you can integrate with horizon's REST API, but often times you'll want direct access to the database either horizon or stellar-core provide.
-This allows you to craft your own custom sql queries against the stellar network data.
+In many cases, you can interact with Horizon's REST API.
+However, there are times when direct access to the database provided by either Horizon or Stellar-core is necessary.
+This allows you to create custom SQL queries against the XDB CHAIN network data.

-This image manages two postgres databases:  `core` for stellar-core's data and `horizon` for horizon's data.
-The username to use when connecting with your postgresql client or library is `stellar`.
-The password to use is dependent upon the mode your container is running in:  Persistent mode uses a password supplied by you and ephemeral mode generates a password and prints it to the console upon container startup.
+This image manages two PostgreSQL databases: `core` for Stellar-core's data and `horizon` for Horizon's data.
+When connecting with your PostgreSQL client or library, use the username stellar.
+The password to use depends on the container's mode: Persistent mode requires a password supplied by you, while ephemeral mode generates a password and prints it to the console upon container startup.